nu-tech-ethics/spring2024/pages/_assignments/_wip/midterm.md

   - verbal or textual cues (i.e., “According to Winner in ‘Do Artifacts have Politics…” while speaking
   - [In-text citations](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/in_text_citations_the_basics.html) when using slides
   - video annotations ([like this example](https://www.youtube.com/watch?v=d3rS7I6Xyz8))
-- Nice to have but not required: hyperlinks of names ([like this example](https://medium.com/datasociety-points/how-to-cite-like-a-badass-tech-feminist-scholar-of-color-ebc839a3619c))

 ## Tips and Examples